section-engineering-education/engineering-education/content/articles/nodejs-network-requests-using-axios/index.md

 ### Introduction

-In the modern technological world, it is very rear to find stand-alone applications.
+In the modern technological world, it is very rare to find stand-alone applications.
 Most applications depend on resources from other applications.
 These resources are made available through the use of APIs.
 Servers are no exception.
 Though servers store their own relevant data, they sometimes need data from other servers.
 To access the data, servers need a way to communicate with the API(s) of the depended servers.
 This is where Axios comes in.

-Axios is a very popular javascript framework used to perform network requests.
+Axios is a very popular JavaScript framework used to perform network requests.
 Axios works both on the browser and Node.js runtime.
 Axios is promise based but also allows the modern async/await methods.
 This article goes through Axios and how to use it to make network request in Node.js.

 ### Prerequisites

-To follow through this article you need to have Node.js installed and understand its basics.
-How to set up a simple server, and how to do some basic configuration.
+To follow this article, you need to have Node.js installed and to understand the basics such as how to set up a simple server and to configure it.
 Go through [this](/engineering-education/building-a-basic-api-with-nodejs/) Node.js introduction article to get yourself up to speed.

-Through this article, we are going to make network requests to a free JSON placeholder api from our Node.js application.
-Our application will be sending back the response it receives from the api.
+Through this article, we are going to make network requests to a free JSON placeholder API from our Node.js application.
+Our application will be sending back the response it receives from the API.

 Let's get started!